-B. Subdivision (Includes Lot Combinations)
+B. Subdivision (Includes Lot Combinations) Non-conforming lots may be combined with

-34 35 Non-conforming lots may be combined with any other conforming or non-conforming lot without obtaining variance relief for non-conforming lot dimensions, inclusive of frontage, width, depth and size, if all of the following conditions are met: [Ord.
+33 34 35 Non-conforming lots may be combined with any other conforming or non-conforming lot without obtaining variance relief for non-conforming lot dimensions, inclusive of frontage, width, depth and size, if all of the following conditions are met: [Ord.
 2008-037]

 - 1. The newly created lot complies with the lot dimensions of this Code, or reduces the non-conformity; and, [Ord.
-2008-037] - 2.
-Can comply with the requirements of Art.
+2008-037] - Can comply with the requirements of Art.
 11, Subdivision, Platting and Required Improvements.
 [Ord.
 2008-037]